This is the multi-page printable view of this section. Click here to print.

 Advanced Analytics:

-Detection capabilities, including machine learning, big data, and complex event processing analysis, that are included as part of the Threat Detection services.
+Detection capabilities, including machine learning, big data, and complex event processing analysis, that are used by the Samurai platform.

 Alert: